DerekYang2/FluentDL/README.md

 - In the new "Select Certificate Store" dialog, select the second option `Trusted Root Certification Authorities` and press `OK`
 - Select `Next` and then `Finish`.
 You should see a dialog that says: The import was successful.

-After adding the certificate to this storage, opening the `FluentDL_Certificate.cer` certificate file should show that it is now trusted and the MSIX install button should not be greyed out anymore.
+After adding the certificate to this storage, `FluentDL_Certificate.cer` should be trusted and the MSIX install button should not be greyed out anymore.